annarabeony/anna-portfolio/case_studies/nomad.plan-an-eco-friendly-road-trip-among-friends.md

 Even if my conviction about traveling with a sustainable manner is strong, my aim through this app was not to push people to do this way, but to make things easier for those who want.

-This solution allows travelers to feel free about the way to organize their trip.
+This solution allows travelers to feel free about the way they organise their trip.
 Some travelers prefer having a very strict schedule, so the agenda feature would suit them - whereas some others want to stay flexible, so checklist and map would be enough.